sagemathinc/cocalc-doc/source/paygo.rst

 You can choose different amounts of any resource the next time you run the project.
 Resources are completely editable at any time, unlike the older CoCalc :doc:`licenses` products, which had resource settings for the entire duration of the license.

-For added detail, see the news announcement: `CoCalc's New Purchasing System <https://cocalc.com/news/cocalc-s-new-purchasing-system-19>`_.
+Here's the CoCalc feature announcement and discussion: `ANN: CoCalc's New Purchasing System <https://github.com/sagemathinc/cocalc/discussions/6848>`_.

 #######################################
 How to Enable Pay-As-You-Go